imxade/Svelte-template/posts/only-design-principle/page.md

 ### Microservices

-Similar to a modular monolith, but with interactions occurring through APIs rather than direct function calls.
-This setup enhances service independence, allowing teams to work and deploy without dependency on others.
-The hype around it may stem from fancier advertisements presenting a complex approach to achieve simpler goals.
+Similar to a modular monolith, this architecture utilizes APIs for interactions rather than direct function calls.
+This setup allows a team to work on and deploy their service independently while removing technology stack-related constraints.

-But in my view, unless it’s a local-first product, database management systems (DBMS) should ideally be hosted independently with APIs, even for monoliths.
+Unless for a local-first product, the database management system (DBMS) should preferably be independent from the rest, even for monoliths.
+This independence facilitates the easy expansion of services from existing data and allows for independent auditing and changes according to future requirements.

 ## Organizational Design